 Year 2 children created tonal drawings of the solar system, using colourful pastels and chalks.

 Year 2 learnt about Bonfire Night this week.
 They used black paper as a silhouette for the houses, they then used chalk and glitter to bring their fireworks to life.

-The children in Year 4 have been mark making, creating their own stamps and then creating a repetitive pattern.
+The children have been mark making, creating their own stamps and then creating a repetitive pattern.

 We have also been using Charcoal to create and then rotate an image.
 We have linked this to our Science unit on Living things and their habitats.

 Volcano art: The children used charcoal, chalk and red, orange, yellow pastels to create pictures of erupting volcanoes.